GoogleCloudPlatform/terraform-google-enterprise-application/5-appinfra/README.md

    cd terraform-google-enterprise-application/5-appinfra
    ```

-Under the `apps` folder are examples for each of the cymbal bank applications.
+Under the `apps` folder are examples for each of the applications.

 1. Change directory into any of these folders to deploy.